Camellia is a resilient winter-blooming shrub. Some types display their most beautiful gems at the heart of winter.

 - Water abundantly

-Camellias will need regular watering during the first 2 to 3 years, especially if temperatures are high, in order to permit root development in the ground.
+Camellias need regular watering during the first 2 to 3 years if temperatures are high for better root development.

 - Find our articles dedicated to camellia

 Do you wish to have flowers in winter on your deck, balcony or terrace?
 Camellia is ideal: on the one hand, growing in pots suits it well, and on the other, it blooms in winter.